Complexity of Bilevel Linear Programming with a Single Upper-Level Variable: Auxiliary Results

 \section{Auxiliary Results}

 This section presents auxiliary results that will be used in Section~\ref{sec:ProofOfTheorem1} to prove Theorem~\ref{theorem:ValueOfBLPWithSingleUpperLevelVariableIsNPHard}.
 Section~\ref{subsec:EstimateOfOptimalSolutionSize} provides an estimate on the size of an optimal solution to a bilevel LP.
 To the best of our knowledge, such bounds have not been explicitly discussed in the literature.
 Section~\ref{subsec:ReformulationOfCouplingConstraints} presents a method for reformulating upper-level constraints as lower-level constraints.
-A similar idea appears in~\cite{henke2025coupling}, though it is unclear whether their transformation can be performed efficiently.
-Here, we provide an alternative, constructive argument.